Quantinuum/tierkreis/docs/source/worker/index.md

 Other side-effects (e.g., writing a separate file) won't be checked.

 When writing a workflow you don't need to call this function directly.
-Instead you need to provide the so-called function **stubs** to the task definition.
+Instead you need to provide the so-called function **stubs** to the task definition, which are available as the workers api.
 You can generate the stubs from the cli:

 ```